jjshoots/Wingman/README.md

 - `debug`: Whether to set the model to debug mode
 - `save_directory`: Where should Wingman point to for model weight saving
 - `model_id`: Wingman records the model under this ID, if this is left as null, Wingman automatically chooses a number.
-- `model_num`: Wingman checkpoints models using this number if left at 0, automatic checkpoint numbering occurs if the `increment` parameter is set to true.
+- `ckpt_number`: Wingman checkpoints models using this number if left at 0, automatic checkpoint numbering occurs if the `increment` parameter is set to true.
 - `log_status`: Whether to save a `.txt` log file of Wingman's outputs.
 - `increment`: Whether to increment checkpoint number, if this is set to false, Wingman won't save multiple variations of the same model.
 - `logging_interval`: During training, pass the training step to wingman, and after `logging_interval` steps has passed, Wingman will record the training.
 If Wingman has found a new lowest point, the model weights will be saved to a new file.